 Those in the financial industry refer to Betterment and similar companies as “robo advisors.”
 Robo references a robotic, rather than human, financial advisor.
 Advisor references the services the company provides as an SEC registered investment advisor (RIA), which involves the recommendation and management of a diversified investment portfolio for clients.

-Many robo advisors require a minimum investment of $5,000 (though this amount has recently been lowered by firms, such as TradeKing advisors).
+Many robo advisors require a minimum investment of $5,000.
 Betterment has no minimum.

 There is a simple AUM pricing structure.

 Betterment recently changed its pricing structure to 0.25% per year of assets under management (AUM), up to $5,000 annually, unless you opt for financial planning services.
 So, if you have an account with an average balance of $10,000, you'll pay $25 for Betterment's services each year ($10,000 x 0.25% = $25).

 Many advisors charge a standard percentage whether you hold $10,000 or $500,000.
 Note that some advisors with higher investment minimums offer services for free, such as the new Schwab Intelligent Portfolios and Wealthfront, which manages your first $10,000 at no charge.

 Recently, the company has introduced planning services that are available to clients with $100,000 or more in a Betterment account.
 This service is now called Premium.
 It's available at a cost of 0.40% AUM and includes unlimited phone calls with a team of CFPs.